andresgongora/dotfiles-manager/README.md

 to keep all your sysmtems (or part of them) syncrhonized.
 These brings the following benefits.

-- All configuration files that are important to YOU are in a single place rather than all over your system.
+- All configuration files that are important to _you_ are in a single place rather than all over your system.
 The included `symlink.sh` script will create symbolink links (aka shortcuts) in all the needed places.
 - Dotfiles can be easily synchronized as a git repository.